 UPS now includes corporate training virtual reality in their month-long new employee program so drivers can practice the obstacles they will face on routes.

-Corporate Training Virtual Reality remains a good place for the technology to find a home.
-Simulations are either hard to create (like a fake Black Friday or various examples of theft, property damage and other insurance situations), or already exist but are expensive (like a driving simulator).
+VR Corporate Training remains a good place for the technology to find a home.
+Simulations are either hard to create (like a fake Black Friday or various examples of theft, property damage, and other insurance situations), or already exist but are expensive (like a driving simulator).
 VR makes one possible and brings down the cost on the other.

 More on VR from Serious Insights here.